Jdasi/OGL-Space-Invaders/README.md

 Whenever you achieve a Score Multiplier that is a multiple of 20, Mega Mode is activated for 3 seconds.
 While Mega Mode is active, you receive the following benefits:

-	- Enemies are worth twice their normal value
+	- Enemies are worth twice their normal score value
 	- Your projectile is not destroyed when it hits an alien or a barrier
 	- Your Score Multiplier is not reset if your projectile hits the top of the screen.